 Talk to your benefits administrator to determine which, if any, your employer offers.

-For most of our plans, mental health and substance abuse benefits are offered through Cigna Behavioral Health.
+For most of our plans, behavioral health and substance use disorder benefits are offered through Cigna Behavioral Health.
 You can find more information by:

-If you are enrolled in any of the Anthem Consumer-Directed Health Plans or the Kaiser plans, your mental health and substance abuse benefits are offered through your health plan.
+If you are enrolled in any of the Anthem Consumer-Directed Health Plans or the Kaiser plans, your behavioral health and substance use disorder benefits are offered through your health plan.
 Refer to your plan’s handbook for more information.

 A Church-wide program of healthcare benefit plans authorized by General Convention and administered by The Church Pension Fund (CPF), with benefits provided through The Episcopal Church Medical Trust (The Medical Trust).